 Thanksgiving Basket Drive

 Every November, community donations allow us to create hundreds of meal packages.
 In 2015 over 500 families received turkeys, stuffing, canned goods, and more.
 Check our homepage in the fall to learn how you can help.

 Strike Out Hunger Bowl-a-thon

 Save the date for our annual bowling fundraiser in the fall!
 Each team gets pizza, soda, and competes for highest score, best dressed team, and everyone can purchase tricky tray tickets.
 All proceeds go towards our services.
-Check back or call to find out more!
+Visit our events page to learn more!

 RECAP’s Nutrition & Advocacy program